 Corresponding Principal Investigator: The one individual designated by the applicant organization to direct the project to be supported by the grant.
 The Corresponding Principal Investigator is responsible and accountable to applicant organization officials for the proper conduct of the project.
+The Corresponding Principal Investigator must supervise the project directly.

-Department: Florida Department of Health.
+Department: Florida Department of Health